 How do writers and editors communicate?
 What is the chain of command at Psych News?

-Writers are to direct all questions and concerns to their assigned editors while CC’ing all e-board members on electronic communications.
+Writers are to direct all questions and concerns to their assigned editors while CC’ing the e-board at email@example.com on electronic communications.
 This will allow the e-board to oversee progress from afar and step in when editors are unable.
 Please do not reach out to the e-board before first reaching out to your editor and awaiting a response.
 This system is to prevent confusion and chaos; we don’t want writers to be overwhelmed with a billion different responses.

 What does editing for Psych News look like?

 This semester’s will be our first newsletter in years, so things are a bit up in the air.
 That said, in previous years editors worked with writers at a 1:4 ratio.
+Editors should expect in Fall 2021 to review two or three pieces.
 Editors are tasked with reviewing student writing and offering feedback to improve writing across domains and ensure compliance with APA guidelines.
-Editors’ first job is to approve writers’ topic proposals.
+Light fact checking is also expected.
+Editors’ first job, upon checking out the article topics/assignments spreadsheet, is to assign themselves topics.
+Specific instructions were e-mailed.
 The meat and potatoes of the editing process initially takes place in a two-and-a-half-week window between Friday, October 15th and Tuesday, November 2nd.
 Editors will then return writers’ work to them before reviewing second and—ultimately—final drafts before we publish.
 Editors will enter final changes and assist with layout of the publication in the week leading up to our publication date.